FirelyTeam/firely-docs/vonk/components/components.rst

    * It is the only method in this class matching the first two requirements.

    This also means that you can give it a different name.
-   Beyond that you may add formal arguments for services that you need during configuration.
+   Beyond that, you may add formal arguments for services that you need during configuration.
 You can only use services that are available from the ASP.NET Core hosting process, not any services you have added yourself earlier.
 Usual services to request are:

    * IConfiguration
    * IHostingEnvironment